tavisit/PC_Benchmark/README.md

 }
 ```

+##### Multiple instances of ManagementObject

-- In a system, there can be one or more storage units, so the following implementation was required:
+In a system, there can be one or more storage units, so the following implementation was required

 ```
 public static List<StorageInformation> StorageData()
 {